How to Apply

 Step Two: Complete Letter of Inquiry (LOI)

 We invite grant applicants to submit brief letters of inquiry as outlined below.
 These allow you to quickly and concisely communicate the main ideas of your project and your organization without the burden of providing extensive financial and organizational information.
-An organization that has received grant funding from Mzuri Wildlife Foundation in the last 2 years is not required to submit an LOI.
+An organization that has received grant funding from Mzuri Wildlife Foundation in the last two years is not required to submit an LOI.
+Letters of inquiry must be submitted no later than September 15th to be considered for funding in the following year.

 The letter of inquiry should include: